ViewSonic Library > Tech > Buyer's Guides > How to Choose a Gaming Monitor on a Budget

 Competitive Gaming

-TN used to be the go-to choice for competitive gaming, but with the evolution of IPS technology, you no longer need to sacrifice visual quality, even on a lower budget.
-Keep your sights set on a 1080p resolution monitor that offers decent color accuracy so you can enjoy a clear image.
-This resolution allows your graphics card to laser-focus on those high frame rates demanded by fast-paced genres like FPS, Fighters, and MOBAs.
-Finally, gaming monitors with a 144Hz or higher refresh rate and a 1ms or faster response time – like these – ensure smooth gameplay for competitive gamers.
+TN used to be the go-to choice for competitive gaming, but with the evolution of IPS technology, you no longer need to sacrifice visual quality even on a lower budget.
+Keep your sights set on a 1080p resolution monitor that offers decent color accuracy so you can enjoy vivid visuals.
+This resolution allows your graphics card to laser-focus on those high frame rates demanded by fast-paced genres like FPS, fighting, and MOBAs.
+Finally, gaming monitors with a 144Hz or higher refresh rate and 1ms or faster response time ensure smooth gameplay for competitive gamers.

 Casual Gaming

 If you’re into gaming from time to time but don’t want to splurge on a fancy esports monitor, IPS panels are your go-to.
 These panels can handle all your work and entertainment demands while still delivering remarkable gaming performance.
 Paired with a 1080p resolution, they elevate your gaming experience with enhanced color accuracy and wider viewing angles.
 While higher rates provide smoother gameplay, a 100Hz refresh rate is enough for a decent experience.
-And when it comes to response times, they can approach 5ms without ruining your gaming experience.
+And when it comes to response times, they typically go lower than 5ms, which is fine for a smooth gaming experience.

 Immersive Gaming

 For immersive genres like horror games and atmospheric RPGs, VA and IPS panels strike a good balance between speed and color accuracy.
-If your budget allows, set your sights on a 2K Quad HD (1440p) resolution.
-If not, then don’t worry – 1080p still offers an enjoyable gaming experience.
-While high refresh rates and low response times are not essential for these genres, a refresh rate of at least 100Hz and a response rate of up to 8ms can still provide satisfactory gameplay without costing a fortune.
+If your budget allows, set your sights on 2K (1440p) resolution.
+If not, then don’t worry, 1080p still offers an enjoyable gaming experience.
+While high refresh rates and low response times are not essential for these genres, a refresh rate of at least 100Hz and a response rate lower than 8ms provide satisfactory gameplay without costing a fortune.

 LEVEL UP